syt2/Tracepad-publish/content/post/tracepad-en.md

 - Modify system preferences to allow APP installation from any source, you can set it in `Settings->Security and Privacy->General`

 ### Some gestures can't be recognized
-- To use 4 fingers gestures on iPad, disable system multitasking gestures in Settings
+- To use 4 fingers gestures on iPad, you need disable system multitasking gestures in Settings, you can set it in `Settings->Home Screen and Dock->Multitasking->Gestures`

 #### If above methods can't solve your issues, please contact me for help